Abhishek-Khadapkar/ai-memory-diary-generator/README.md

-the projec link is inside the pdf
+the project link is inside the pdf